bartbilliet/BotFramework-FreshDeskChannel/README.md

 - Add the [Direct Line channel](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-directline?view=azure-bot-service-4.0) to your Bot in Azure.
 Copy the secret to **DirectLineSecret** and the name of the bot to **BotId** in the settings.json.
 - Add the CosmosDB **CosmosDBEndpointUri**, **CosmosDBPrimaryKey**, **CosmosDBDatabaseId**, **CosmosDBContainerId** connection information to the Settings.json.
 - Add the FreshDesk **FreshDeskClientUrl** and **FreshDeskAPIKey** to the Settings.json.
+- Configure the amount of days the channel will listen for proactive messages from the Bot (without new incoming messages in FreshDesk) via **MaxDaysToWaitForBotResponses** in the Settings.json.
+To always poll *ALL* conversations for possible proactive messages from the bot, set this value to 0.
+This will result in slower run cycles as the bot has processed more conversations.
 - Only newly updated tickets after the initial run will be processed, existing tickets will not be handled by Bot Framework.

 (Hint: The channel can be easily tested by using the EchoBot sample in Bot Framework Composer)